-Business combinations
+8) Business combinations

 The Group accounts for its business combinations under acquisition method of accounting.
-Acquisition related costs are recognised in the consolidated statement of profit and loss as incurred.
+Acquisition related costs are recognised in profit or loss as incurred.
 The acquiree's identifiable assets, liabilities and contingent liabilities that meet the condition for recognition are recognised at their fair values at the acquisition date.

 Purchase consideration paid in excess of the fair value of net assets acquired is recognised as goodwill.
-Where the fair value of identifiable assets and liabilities exceed the cost of acquisition, after reassessing the fair values of the net assets and contingent liabilities, the excess is recognised as capital reserve.
+Where the fair value of identifiable assets and liabilities exceed the cost of acquisition, the excess is recognised in determination of profit or loss after reassessing the fair values of the net assets and contingent liabilities